The Resolution gas discovery on licence P1929 is an early North Sea discovery made by Total in 1966.

 - In addition, exploration upside exists in the underlying Carboniferous (tight gas).

 on 20 January 2020 we announced a Farm-In Agreement with Shell U.K. Limited.
-Shell will acquire a 70% working interest in Licences P1929 and P2304, and be appointed as the licence operator
+Shell has acquired a 70% working interest in Licences P1929 and P2304, and has been appointed as the licence operator

-We will now progress the assignment of the licence interests and operatorship of the Licences to Shell.
-On completion Egdon will retain a 30% interest in the Licences.
+Egdon retains a 30% interest in the Licences.
 Under the terms of the Farm-In Agreement, Shell will pay 85% of the costs of the acquisition and processing of the 3D seismic survey covering both the Resolution and Endeavour gas discoveries.
+Under the terms of the Licences, this work needs to be completed by 31 May 2021.
 The carry on the acquisition costs will be capped at US$5 million gross, beyond which Egdon would pay 30% of the survey costs.
 Furthermore, Shell will also pay 100% of all studies and manpower costs through to the well investment decision on the Licences.

-Commenting on the update, Mark Abbott, Managing Director of Egdon Resources plc, said:
+Commenting on the news, Mark Abbott, Managing Director of Egdon Resources plc, said:

-The first part of this work programme will be the acquisition of a marine 3D seismic survey.
-We look forward to building on our close working relationship with Shell and benefitting from their substantial worldwide operational experience and expertise; notably the development of carbonate reservoirs characteristic of the Resolution and Endeavour discoveries.”
+The first part of this activity will be the acquisition of a marine 3D seismic survey during Q1 2021.
+We look forward to building on our good working relationship with Shell and benefiting from their substantial worldwide operational experience and expertise.”